lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 # Pakana Stellar Razor Components

 Lockb0x LLC is a blockchain development company that specializes in building financial technology solutions using the Stellar blockchain.

-[Pakana](https://www.pakana.net) is our flagship pproduct and primary platfrom that all of our DeFi use-cass are built on.
+[Pakana](https://www.pakana.net) is our flagship product and the primary platform that all of our DeFi use-cases are built on, offering;

+-Payment Processing
+-Contract and Document Management
+-Fiat Bank Account Integration
+-Quickbooks Integration
+... and more, using the Stellar Development Foundation blockchain, Microsoft Azure, and other services.

 ## Description: